Summer Programs

 Check-in/Check-out:

 Check-in and check-out will be outside the front door of Virginia Tech's Academic Building One in Alexandria, Va.
 Staff will meet parents at the door.
-Please be on time and please do not register your child for camp if you know they will need to miss part of camp.
+Please be on time and please do not register your child for a program if you know they will need to miss part of the week.

 Questions?